Learn Oil Pastels

 Paper towels

-You can easily purchase your oil pastels and sketch book online by clicking on the Amazon product logos above!
+You can easily purchase your oil pastels and sketch book online or at your favorite art supply store.

 These videos will acquaint you with using oil pastels and producing amazing drawings.
 Watch them all.
 If you feel you should have better drawing skills, please click here to go to my Basic Drawing Lessons.